ministryofjustice/opg-data-deputy-reporting/integration_tests/v2/README.md

  - In `conftest.py`, check that the branch you are pointing to is correct.
  - In `conftest.py`, check that the `configs_to_test` is set to what you want to test against.
  - In `conftest.py`, take note of the case number you will be testing against.
+ - Open sirius (in env you are testing against) and make sure the case exists.
+Create it if not.

  ### Run the tests
  create a virtualenv: